 In August 2016, one of the Company's customers filed for bankruptcy.
 The Company maintains insurance that covers a portion of the exposure related to the value of containers that are unlikely to be recovered from this customer, the cost to recover containers and up to 183 days of lost lease rental income.
 The Company entered into a final agreement with the insurance companies on December 31, 2018 and the total remaining payments of \$9,814 for the Company's owned fleet were received in January and early February 2019.
 Accordingly, the Company recorded a \$8,692 gain on insurance recovery and legal settlement in the consolidated statements of comprehensive income during the year ended December 31, 2018, which related to the final insurance settlement for insurable costs including primarily unrecovered containers and incurred container recovery costs, net of the insurance deductible.
-In 2019, the Company recorded a \$14,881 gain on insurance recovery and legal settlement in the consolidated statements of comprehensive income on a net cash distribution from the bankruptcy estate for its owned fleet received during the year.
+In 2019, the Company recorded a \$14,881 gain on insurance recovery and legal settlement in the consolidated statements for its owned fleet received during the year.